vignettes/Hoffman_human_bulk_preprocess.Rmd

 #summarize reports

-.
+multiqc -o multiqc ./fastqc/We calculated a FastQC report for every file and summarized the 12 reports with MultiQC.
 The reports show minor leftovers of an Illumina sequencing adapter in the samples.
 This makes sense, as the samples were sequenced by an Illumina NovaSeq 6000.
 Although the adapter content is not dramatic, we will trim the reads to remove those adapters and perform a very relaxed quality filtering.
-We will use the tool trim-galore
+We will use the tool trim-galore (Version 0.6.4_dev) for this task.

 Assume you have downloaded and unpacked the above mentioned files in the analysis root directory.
 To build the actual index we run this bash code: